kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 At the time, FTC just wagged a finger at Facebook, and there was no monetary penalty attached.
 The settlement required Facebook to live up to its own promises about privacy and security, especially obtaining consent from consumers before sharing their information beyond their privacy settings.

-Facebook did not live up to those promises, and after the Cambridge Analytica scandal, FTC launched another investigation that culminated in [5bn penalty and another settlement order.](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"}
+Facebook did not live up to those promises, and after the Cambridge Analytica scandal, FTC launched another investigation that culminated in [$5bn penalty and another settlement order.](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"}

 ### Expenses as % of Revenue and Operating Margin Development

-** Facebook's operating margin was 38% in 2020, which was an improvement compared to 34% margin in 2019.
+**Facebook's operating margin was 38% in 2020, which was an improvement compared to 34% margin in 2019.
 However, the lower margin in 2019 was caused by an extraordinary $5bn FTC penalty for Facebook privacy breaches.
 The overall trend over the years is that Facebook's operating margin is gradually decreasing.**

 You can see this trend in the chart below, which shows expenses as % of revenue, and the empty white area below 100% line represents the revenue not spend on expenses, which is, in other words, operating margin.

 ![Facebook's costs and expenses as % of revenue chart(2016-2020)](/assets/images/facebook_costs_expenses_primary_percentage_breakdown_chart.png)

-**Decreasing margin is caused by a continued discrepancy between revenue growth and growth of expenses within Facebook's income statement.** Facebook revenues for the last couple of years were growing slower than expense (if adjusted for FTC penalty), and also revenue growth is gradually decreasing.
+**Decreasing margin is caused by a continued discrepancy between revenue growth and growth of expenses within Facebook's income statement.** Facebook revenue for the last couple of years was growing slower than expenses (if adjusted for FTC penalty), and also revenue growth is gradually decreasing.

 What is more, company expectation is that this will continue.
-So **we can expect that decrease in the operating margin will continue** as Facebook continues to invest in its projects like artificial and virtual reality.
+So **we can expect that decrease in the operating margin will continue** as Facebook continues to invest in its projects like augmented and virtual reality.
 Those expenses are booked when they are incurred, and so it will hit profits right away.

-High expense growth by itself should not be an issue if those expenses go against investments that will earn profits in the future.
+High expense growth by itself should not be an issue if those expenses go against investments that will earn sufficient profits in the future.
 But if this discrepancy will continue for a longer time, we need to be prepared that Facebook profitability will get hit by it until those investments start to make money, which is highly uncertain.

 The current 38% margin is respectable for a company of the Facebook size, and therefore Facebook has some breathing room before the growth discrepancy will cause Facebook profits to decrease.
 If this mismatch continues for the next two years, the operating margin will drop to around 30%, and after four years, even absolute operating income will start to decrease.

-## **💵 Breakdown and Analysis of Facebook’s Cash Flow Statement**
+## 💵 Breakdown and Analysis of Facebook’s Cash Flow Statement

 **Facebook generated $38.7bn of operating cash flow in 2020 which was an increase of 7% versus the previous year.
 Results would be even better, but cash outflow in 2020 included a $5bn FTC penalty.
 The standard free cash flow was $23.6bn, which was an 11% increase.**